sdingcn/closure/README.md

 Objects are immutable.
 Variables are references to objects and are immutable once bound.
 Tail call optimization is always automatically applied.
-Garbage collection (GC) runs when 80% of the reserved heap space is occupied, and if GC cannot reduce the occupancy to be < 80%, the reserved heap space will grow.
+(Mark-and-sweep) garbage collection (GC) runs when 80% of the reserved heap space is occupied, and if GC cannot reduce the occupancy to be < 80%, the reserved heap space will grow.
 The evaluation result of the entire program is printed to `stdout`.